pwall567/kjson-core/README.md

 ## Background

-The input of JSON data generally consists of two main phases &ndash; parsing the input text and converting the human-readable form into an easily navigated internal representation, and then mapping that internal form into pre-existing data types.
+The input of JSON data generally consists of two main phases:
+1. parsing the input text and converting the human-readable form into an easily navigated internal structure, and
+2. mapping that internal form into pre-existing data types.
-Output may similarly use an intermediate form, but it is on the input side that the converted form is most useful &ndash; it allows, for example, all of the properties of an object to be analysed before the determination of the appropriate representation for the object.
+Output may similarly use an intermediate form, but it is on the input side that the converted form is most useful &ndash; it allows, for example, all of the properties of an object to be analysed before the determination of the appropriate internal representation for the object.

 There are also many types of JSON processing functions that do not require mapping to a target class &ndash; they simply require an internal representation of the JSON data.